wso2/docs-is/en/docs/develop/idp-session-extender-endpoint.md

     https://<IS_HOST>:<IS_PORT>/identity/extend-session
     ```

-This endpoint can be used to extend the user's session at the Identity Provider.
-In order to identify the session that
+This endpoint can be used to extend the user's session at the identity provider.
+To identify the session that
  needs to be extended, this endpoint requires one of the following.

 1. **Session identifier as a request parameter:** This can be obtained from the ID token.